 When it comes to tops to pack you need to consider a few different things; the weather and temperature, what you plan on doing in Morocco, and, perhaps most importantly, how revealing it is.

 The real key, no matter the temperature, is not to be revealing.
 This means no showing your chest/cleavage, no stomachs, and minimal shoulders.
 In fairness, I did wear a sleeveless maxi dress a couple of times but, if I’m being completely honest, I’m not too sure how I felt about it.
-I think it’s ok for somewhere like Marrakech or Essouaria, but in more traditional cities like Fez, I think you are best to keep your shoulders covered.
+I think it’s ok for somewhere like Marrakech or Essouaria, but in more traditional cities like Fez, I think you are best to stick to t-shirt styles and keep your shoulders covered.

 Additionally, if you plan on wearing tighter pants like leggings or skinny jeans, choose tops that are longer in length and cover your bum.